MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 Follow the general [setup instructions](./configure-connector.md).

-ServiceNow Knowledge Graph connector has the following limitations in its latest release:

 After publishing the connection, you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).

 ## Limitations